List of Pakistan Automobiles Corporation cricketers

 This is a list of all cricketers who have played first-class or List A matches for Pakistan Automobiles Corporation cricket team.
 The team played 83 first-class matches between 1983 and 1993 and 69 List A matches between 1984 and 1993.
-Seasons given are first and last seasons; the player did not necessarily play in all the intervening seasons.
+The seasons mentioned next to players' names are the first and the last season of the player; the player did not necessarily play in all the intervening seasons.